Large-scale peculiar velocities in the universe: Future directions and emerging technologies

 The Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST)~\cite{2009arXiv0912.0201L} will provide deep, multi-band photometry for billions of galaxies.
 While not directly measuring peculiar velocities, LSST data will enhance their science through improved photometric calibration for distance indicators, identification of transient distance markers (like SNe~Ia) and more precise characterization of galaxy properties relevant to distance indicator relations.

 The Nancy Grace Roman Space Telescope (formerly WFIRST)~\cite{2015arXiv150303757S}, will complement the ground-based efforts with space-based infrared imaging and spectroscopy, particularly valuable for measuring distances to galaxies in obscured regions and at higher redshifts than accessible to the current surveys.
+Similarly, the SPHEREx mission~\cite{2014arXiv1412.4872D} will conduct an all-sky near-infrared spectral survey, creating a three-dimensional map of the universe by measuring redshifts for hundreds of millions of galaxies.
+This extensive dataset will be invaluable for mapping large-scale structure and cross-correlating with peculiar velocity surveys to reduce cosmic variance, particularly on large scales.